 - SCOR's Board of Directors, assisted by its Corporate Social and Societal Responsibility and Environmental Sustainability Committee, is regularly informed of regulatory changes, developments, stakeholder demands and initiatives undertaken in the context of the action plan relating to the ESG strategy for investments.
 SCOR's Investment Risk and Sustainability Group (IRSG) reports directly to the Committee on actions taken to apply ESG criteria to its investment strategy and on how the Group's asset management takes climate change risks into account.
 The Risk Committee assists the Board of Directors in approving risk appetite and risk tolerance limits; - the Group's Executive Committee, through its specialized committees (notably the Corporate Social and Societal Responsibility and Environmental Sustainability Committee) approves the ESG strategy for investments, and the Group Investment Committee approves normative and thematic exclusions, as well as major asset reallocations related to risk management, particularly for climate risks.
 During the meetings of the Group Investment Committee, SCOR Global Investments reports on the portfolio's exposure in relation to the risk limits laid down in the strategic plan and operational plans, including to risks arising from ESG criteria; - on an operational management level, the internal CSR Committee coordinates the Group's actions in terms of social and societal responsibility and sustainable development, in order to foster an overarching approach to CSR, to merge the initiatives taken by the Group, business lines and asset management, and to ensure that the various action plans prepared by each business unit are consistent.
-In addition, the Mandate Investment Committee, which brings together the Investment Risk and Sustainability Group (IRSG) and
+In addition, the Mandate Investment Committee, which brings together the Investment Risk and Sustainability Group (IRSG) and representatives from the teams of SCOR Investment Partners, the Group's principal asset manager, regularly analyze SCOR Investment Partners' portfolio positions at a more operational and granular level.
+This committee discusses strategic choices in light of the Group's ESG criteria.
+In addition to its role of monitoring the compliance of all investment decisions with the various risk limits set by the Group (e.g. risk appetite and tolerance), the IRSG is also responsible for developing the ESG strategy for investments, which is submitted to the Group Executive Committee.
+In addition, the IRSG risk management team integrates the ESG rating, exclusion lists and operational monitoring of the CSR action plan into the monitoring of the portfolio.

-This section describes the Group's sustainable investment initiatives, in accordance with the disclosure requirements set forth in the decree implementing Article 173 VI of Law No. 2015-992 of August 17, 2015 relating to the Energy Transition for Green Growth.
+(1) This section describes the Group's sustainable investment initiatives, in accordance with the disclosure requirements set forth in the decree implementing Article 173 VI of Law No. 2015-992 of August 17, 2015 relating to the Energy Transition for Green Growth.